VectorInstitute/cyclops/README.md

 To run each task from the command line:
 `python main.py --<action> <optional parameter overwrites>`

-actions: extract, train, predict, analyze
+where <action>: extract, train, predict, analyze
+To get a full list of possible arguments, run:

+`python main.py -h`

 ### Data Extraction:  <a name="data"></a>
 Examples of running data extraction from command line: